 The IRCC interviews are conducted to review your visa application.
-You would be required to visit an IRCC office and take part in an interview with a visa officer.
+You will be required to visit an IRCC office and take part in an interview with a visa officer.

-The visa officer asks very generic questions about your application as to why you want to move to Canada, about your employment, education and hobbies, etc.
+The visa officer asks very generic questions about your application such as why you want to move to Canada and questions about your employment, education and hobbies, etc.

 It is important that you answer all the questions candidly as the interviewer will be taking notes during the process.
 Anything you say can impact the final decision of your application.

 If what you are saying does not match with the information you provided in the application, then you will be found misrepresenting.
-This could mean a 5 year ban from Canada.
+This could result in a 5-year ban from Canada.

 What Do You Need to Know About Interviews Conducted by the CBSA?

-Canada Border Service Agency (CBSA) is a government agency responsible for border and immigration enforcement and custom services.
+Canada Border Service Agency (CBSA) is a government agency responsible for border and immigration enforcement and customs services.
 The CBSA conducts interviews at the port of entry.